 1 Mario Zanchetti is a founding partner at Studio Legale Pulitanò-Zanchetti.

 2 The most important of these for companies include the Bank of Italy, the Italian Securities and Exchange Commission (CONSOB), the Italian Insurance Supervisory Authority (the Italian insurance regulator since 1 January 2013, replacing the former authority, ISVAP), the Italian Competition Authority (Antitrust) and the Italian Data Protection Authority.

 3 Legislative Decree No. 58 of 24 February 1998.

 4 Grande Stevens and Others v.
 Italy, 4 March 2014.

 5 For example, in cases involving the receipt of property resulting from the commission of a criminal offence, the notification of the planting of explosives at the company's location or the theft of weapons or explosives, businesses are obliged to self-report.

 6 There is no obligation of disclosure; therefore, the investigating lawyer may well decide not to submit to authorities any evidence collected.

-7 Engel and others v. the Netherlands, 1976, and following cases, including Grande Stevens and others v.
+7 Engel and others v. the Netherlands, 1976, and subsequent cases, including Grande Stevens and others v.
 Italy, 2014.

-9 The Italian government nominated a review commission to empower the efficiency and the aim of prevention of Legislative Decree No. 231/2001.
+9 The Italian government established a commission to review the efficiency and preventive aims of Decree No. 231/2001.

 10 Confindustria is an association representing manufacturing and service companies in Italy.
 Membership is voluntary.